apace100/origins-docs/docs/bientity_actions/invert.md

 [Bi-Entity Action](../bientity_actions.md).

-Inverts a Bi-Entity Action, switching the Actor and Target.
+Swaps the context of the target entity and the actor entity.

 Type ID: `origins:invert`